eove/orca/example/docs/offline_vault_ceremony.md

 If the checksum *C<sub>iso</sub>* is correct and only the first partition is bootable:
 - Power off the 👀`observer`'s computer.
-- The 👀`observer`'s computer is rebooted once more on the USB stick.
+- The 👀`observer`'s computer is booted on the USB stick.

 When booting *ephemeral vault*, a NixOS logo will appear with a boot menu mentionning `O.R.CA xxxx`.